dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/navigation-tree/account-information/_index.md

 ![Account Info Viewer](AccountInfo.png)

-The Account Information pane summarizes patient demographic information (based on custom system configuration) with data captured for purposes of state and/or registry reporting.
+The Account Information viewer summarizes patient demographic information (based on custom system configuration) with data captured for purposes of state and/or registry reporting.
 To update data fields in the Account information pane, click on the blue button and select the appropriate selection from the drop-down menu.

 ![Account Information Viewer](AccountInformationViewer.png)